KasiePatricia/bootstrap-project/README.md

 - Connect with licensed therapists in real-time, from anywhere
 - Choose from a variety of therapists specializing in different areas, such as anxiety, depression, relationship issues, and more
 - Book and manage appointments, including rescheduling or canceling, all from the app
-- Engage in text, audio, and video sessions with your therapist
 - Access to a library of resources, including articles, videos, and tools to help you practice self-care and manage your mental health
+- Ability to sign up and sign in as a client or therapist

 ## Getting Started: